matteverson/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 * **Management Credentials:** The entire infrastructure deployed on the cloud is managed, even down to the network and server level, using API calls and perhaps web interfaces.
 Administrator tools typically keep these credentials in memory as environment variables or the registry, making them accessible without administrative control over the cloud admin's workstation.
 Also, most clouds don't even provide an audit log of these commands.
 Many organizations fail to compartmentalize the rights of these cloud admins, opening up the entire infrastructure with a single compromised system.
 * **Software Defined Security:** With only 20 lines of code you can connect to your cloud over one API, your configuration management tool with another, and your security tool with a third.
 You can instantly assess the configuration and security of every server in your environment, without any scanning, in real time.
 This is nearly impossible with traditional security tools.

-Snapshots highlights some of the risks of abstraction.
+Snapshots highlight some of the risks of abstraction.
 Autoscaling, some risks of automation, and management credentials, the risks of both.
 But we also show in our Software Defined Security and immutable server examples potential advantages.
 We will dig into these in the next section, and just wanted to highlight the core differences.

 All this without once mentioning multitenancy or outsourcing.